 A great asset when cover is needed – Babies Tears will grow in lovely green cushions between the cracks.
 A perennial, once established Babies Tears will run and run!
 Likes it damp and tolerates shade well.
 This is self propagating.

 Sometimes confused with the hair bell is common in gardens all over Cardiff and South Wales.
-It is a pretty flower, self propogating and with a light root system.
+It is a pretty flower, self propagating and with a light root system.
 It likes some moisture but will tolerate dry periods, sometimes looking wilted but usually recovering with a rain or some water.

 Some say chamomile is sweet smelling – some cloying.
 A pretty simple daisy-like flower on a succulent green foliage can be grown from seed or by splitting existing plants.
 Plant beside the wall as although very hardy once established it does need a soil base.
 Excellent for a Clawdd – sunny.